JunhaoSong/cuseistut/_build/html/_sources/dd_loc/index.rst.txt

 Station Delay
 **************

-In near surface, the material velocity where stations located might vary and lead to influence on the travel time, we call it **Station delay**.
-The **River sediments** are generally soft composed by not fully consolidated mateirals, their velocities are therefore low.
+In near surface, the material velocity where stations are located might vary and lead to influence on the travel time, we call it **Station delay**.
+The **River sediments** are generally composed by not fully consolidated materials, their velocities are therefore low.
 A lower velocity will lead to a longer travel time, thus the actual arrival time will be later than estimated, here we call it **Positive delay**.

 The **Granite** is igneous rock, its density is high with fast velocity.
 A higher velocity will lead to a shorter travel time, thus the actual arrival time will be earlier than estimated, we call it
 **Negative delay**.